 On 15 July 2011 two television towers in the Netherlands caught fire.
 One collapsed in a spectacular way.
 There never had been a fire in a television tower in the Netherlands before while those television towers had been there for more than fifty years.
-And the number of television towers was small, making such an incident even more improbable.
-This caused some speculation as to a common cause.
+And there are only a few television towers, making such an incident even more improbable.
+There was some speculation about these incidents having common cause.
 This is unlikely as these towers are two individual masts in different areas.1

 The following happened to me.
 In 1992 I was making a bike trip in Groningen where I lived back then.
 While I was on my way a car door suddenly opened just in front of me.
 I could barely avoid a collision.
 Some ten minutes later, while I was still on the same trip, it happened again with another car on another road.
 Remarkably, it never happened before or after this trip that a car door just opened in front of me, even though I made bike trips nearly every day.

 Incidents like these might be mere random events.
-Bizarre accidents happen all the time by chance because so many things happen at the same time that some of them seem bizarre.
+Bizarre accidents happen all the time by chance because so many things happen at the same time.
+Some of them are bizarre but it doesn’t require an intelligent force to make that happen.
 There is no way of calculating the odds of an event like two television towers catching fire in one country in one day because these events are extremely rare.
 The probability of each of these events happening is extremely low, but the number of possible rare accidents is extremely high.

 But how low and how high?
 That matters a lot.
 If there are a million of these events, and the odds of one of them happening on a certain day is one in a million, we shouldn’t be surprised to see such events happening.
 On average an event like that should happen every day.
 But if the odds are one in a trillion, and these events happen quite often, we may be on to something, because on average it should happen once in a million days.